The Right Way to Introduce Two People Via Email

 You can differentiate yourself in the connection process by how you follow through.

-Here’s something many people miss: Who follows up first after the email introduction has been sent and when.
-If the connection is to ask for a favor for you or you’re the more junior of the two people, you should reach out first—and promptly.
-It shows respect to the other person’s time you’re requesting and diligence to the host’s effort.
+Here’s something many people miss: Establishing who follows up first after the email introduction has been sent and when.
+If the connection is to ask for a favor for you or you're the more junior of the two people, you should reach out first–and promptly.
+It shows respect to the other person's time you're requesting and diligence to the host's effort.

 When following these steps, you’ll be seen as someone who understands the power of positive connections and how to add value to your network—which can also help you advance your career.